jckuester/awsls/gen/aws/README.tpl.md

 [![Travis](https://img.shields.io/travis/jckuester/awsls/master.svg?style=for-the-badge)](https://travis-ci.org/jckuester/awsls)

-awsls supports listing of [over 200 types of resources](#supported-resources) across 83 different AWS services.
+awsls supports listing of [over 200 types of resources](#supported-resources) across {{ len .Services }} different AWS services.
 The goal is to code-generate a list function for every AWS resource that is covered by the Terraform AWS Provider (currently over 500).
 If you want to contribute, [the generator is here](./gen).